RKouchoo/RCJA-Soccer-Dev/README.md

   - create a startup config program for the light sensors

-  - wire up compass
+  - wire up compass (after state)

-  - write code for the compass to auto align when not much is happening
+  - write code for the compass to auto align when not much is happening (started compass intialisation)

   - create a heading compass system, later when we have two robots we NOTE: i have pre setup the variables can use the heading system for robots to return to original location

-  - figure out why robot goes spazz when the ightsensors are not reporting any data (mystery data gets reported for some reason on A0-A9).
+  - figure out why robot goes spazz when the lightsensors are not reporting any data (mystery data gets reported for some reason on A0-A9).
     The fake data plays with the booleans and conditionals making the robot go in different directions. currently commented out that current part of the code which makes the robot change direction becuase of those.

   - dress the robot and make it look pretty LEDS, LEDS, LEDS, AND MORE.

   - work on a random defence timer, robot going back into its half and then strafe defending.
-(Once compass is known to work, ill have to write stuff to do with the headings....  oh noes.. requires advanced trig :/).
+(Once compass is known to work, ill have to write stuff - cannot getting working til main movement code decides to work. to do with the headings....  oh noes.. requires advanced trig :/).